zstenger93/zUI/README.md

     - FPS
     - Target on tooltip
 - Move
+    - Chat frame is now freely movable where you would like to move it, from corner to corner to crash report (okay, okay hopefully not to the last one)
-    - Editbox from bottom to top of the Chat
+    - Editbox from bottom to top of the Chat (removed the Blizzard art textures)
     - Queue Status Button next to the Minimap
 - Auto collapse Objective Tracker on loading screens
     - Entire Tracker